Mark Brown (linebacker, born 1961)

 Mark Anthony Brown (born July 18, 1961) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL) for the Miami Dolphins from 1983 to 1988 and the Detroit Lions from 1989 to 1991.
 He played college football for the Purdue Boilermakers.
+He was selected by the Miami Dolphins in the ninth round (250th overall) of the 1983 NFL Draft.